Profile: Hosni Mubarak

-Muhammad Hosni Sayyid Mubarak was sworn in on 14 October 1981, eight days after the Sadat assassination.
+He was sworn in as president on 14 October 1981, eight days after the Sadat assassination.

 Despite having little popular appeal or international profile at the time, the burly military man used his sponsorship of the issue behind Sadat's killing - peace with Israel - to build up his reputation as an international statesman.Emergency rule

-In effect, Hosni Mubarak ruled as a quasi-military leader when he took power.
+In effect, Mr Mubarak ruled as a quasi-military leader when he took power.

 For his entire period in office, he kept the country under emergency law, giving the state sweeping powers of arrest and curbing basic freedoms.